sMailund/boatload/readme.md

 # boatload
-## maritime research data uploader
+> maritime meteorological research data uploader

-internal tool for uploading maritime research data.
+Tool for uploading maritime meteorological research data from research vessels to the `havvarsel-frost.met.no` API.

 frontend is served at `/upload`

+## configuration

+### deployment environment
+Configure deployment enviroment through the environment variable `BOATLOAD_ENV`.
+Acceptable values are `DEV` or `PROD`, and primarily define how to route outgoing traffic.